-Anime & Manga
+Anime and Manga

-Subverted with Shiina Tamai from Naru Taru.
+- Subverted with Shiina Tamai from Naru Taru.
 She does start out as one of these, but becomes progressively less innocent as the series progresses, culminating with her and her Shadow Archetype, Mamiko Kuri, slaughtering every human on Earth except themselves.

-Abby in Coming Up Violet appears to be this on the surface, and indeed may indeed be a great example of this trope.
+- Abby in Coming Up Violet appears to be this on the surface, and indeed may indeed be a great example of this trope.
 However, she also harbors the heart of The Chessmaster.

 Film — Live-Action

 - Babe from the two Babe films (especially the sequel, Babe: Pig in the City) is a rare male example.
 (He's also a Talking Animal voiced by a woman.)

 - Mia from The Princess Diaries blew off her best friend's brother to go to a party with the most popular guy in school who would hopefully give her a foot popping kiss.

 - Bridget Jones is clumsy, insecure (especially about her body), and is very vulnerable yet won't give up her pursuit of love.

 - Jamie Bartlett from the Disney Channel movie Read It and Weep, who became so blinded by the prospect of being in the popular crowd that she blew off everyone her inner circle and ignored her best friend Connor, who'd secretly been harboring a crush on her, only to lose this newfound popularity once it's revealed that her novel, "Is Saves The World", was truly a mockery of her high school and its cliques, which makes it difficult for her to gain back everyone's trust.